 Once you’ve worked out that you’re the right person to apply for probate, it’s a good idea to start making notes about your loved one’s estate.
 This includes things like:

-If the estate is particularly complex and you’d prefer someone to handle this for you, our estate administration service may be right for you.
+If the estate is particularly complex and you’d prefer someone to handle this for you, our Complete Probate service may be right for you.
+For more information read our guide on what you need before applying for probate.

 You’ll then need to take care of the estate admin, which often includes paying off debts, selling property, closing accounts and distributing assets to beneficiaries following the rules of intestacy.